Denbox/Cave_Solver/README.md

 * `disconnected_cave` - allows us to account for the final criteria we missed to solve cave puzzles.
 It should involve some fun graph algorithm work!
 * handling cave problems with no solution
 * handling cave problems with multiple solutions
+* add a scoring mechanism to measure how significant each new optimization is